-GB1211 is a selective oral small molecule inhibitor of galectin-3, is chemically distinct from GB0139 and is initially being developed for the treatment of oncology indications and liver cirrhosis.
+Our other galectin-3 targeted product candidate, GB1211, is a selective oral small molecule inhibitor of galectin-3 and chemically distinct from GB0139.
 We believe GB1211 has the potential to treat multiple types of fibrosis and oncology indications.
-Galectin-3 inhibition has the potential to both directly reduce tumor growth as well as increase the immune mediated eradication of tumors and is believed to increase T-cell recruitment and activation in the tumor microenvironment.
-We also believe that inhibiting galectin-3 could lead to an increase in the efficacy of checkpoint inhibitors in cancer patients with high galectin-3 expression, as evidenced by preclinical data that we recently presented at the 2022 American Society of Clinical Oncology Annual Meeting showing that GB1211 reversed a galectin-3 induced blockage of the checkpoint inhibitors atezolizumab and pembrolizumab and exhibited synergistic effects with these checkpoint inhibitors.
-Our initial target indication for GB1211 in oncology is non-small cell lung cancer, or NSCLC, a cancer indication with high unmet need.
-In the fourth quarter of 2021, we announced that we had entered into a clinical trial supply agreement with F. Hoffmann-La Roche Ltd, or Roche, for our planned Phase 2a trial of GB1211 in combination with atezolizumab, marketed by Roche as Tecentriq®, a programmed death-ligand 1 (PD-L1) checkpoint inhibitor for the treatment of first-line NSCLC, which we refer to as the GALLANT-1 trial.
-We initiated the GALLANT-1 trial in the second quarter of 2022 and expect topline results to be available in the second half of 2023.
+Galectin-3 inhibition has the potential to both directly reduce tumor growth as well as increase the immune mediated eradication of tumors and galectin-3 inhibition is believed to increase T-cell recruitment and activation in the tumor microenvironment, as well as increase the efficacy of check-point inhibitors in cancer patients with high galectin-3 expression.
+Our initial target indication for GB1211 in oncology is NSCLC, a cancer indication with a high unmet need.
+In November 2021, we announced that we had entered into a clinical trial supply agreement with F. Hoffmann-La Roche Ltd, or Roche, for our planned Phase 2a trial of GB1211 in combination with atezolizumab, marketed by Roche as Tecentriq®, a programmed death-ligand 1, or PD-L1, checkpoint inhibitor, for the treatment of NSCLC, which we refer to as the GALLANT-1 trial.
+We expect to initiate the GALLANT-1 trial in the second quarter of 2022 and topline results to be available in mid-2023.